-My passion is teaching movement and helping my clients to understand how they move, how they can make it more efficient and pleasurable.
-Moving from theoretical knowledge to embodied knowledge is my goal – making sense in your body.
+My passion is teaching movement and helping my clients to understand how they move.
+How can you make it more efficient, pleasurable and stay curious?
+We’re moving from theoretical knowledge to embodied knowledge – making sense in your body.